 Understanding specific differences between Match2One and Google Analytics

-Here are the two major specific cases where Match2One and GA might differ.
+Here are the two major specific cases where Match2One and Google Analytics might differ.

 Match2One reports more clicks than Google Analytics reports visitors:

-- The same visitor clicked your ad multiple times
+- A single visitor clicked your ad multiple times

 - A visitor clicked your ad but exited before the page loaded